 - Loss of clinical response was defined as patients who no longer satisfied the definition of clinical response, defined as a decrease from induction baseline in the modified Mayo score by ≥30% and ≥2 points, with either a ≥1 point decrease from induction baseline in the rectal bleeding subscore or a rectal bleeding subscore of 0 or 1.1,2

-- For the symptomatic response and remission rates following a treatment interruption, See Table: Symptomatic Response and Symptomatic Remission Rates through 12 Weeks After Resuming TREMFYA.
+- For the symptomatic response and remission rates following a treatment interruption in the QUASAR clinical program, See Table: Symptomatic Response and Symptomatic Remission Rates through 12 Weeks After Resuming TREMFYA.2

 Symptomatic Response and Symptomatic Remission Rates through 12 Weeks After Resuming TREMFYA2,a